 Most romantic hotels in NYC

 One word: fireplace.
-Is there anything more romantic than crackling tinder and a bedside bottle of champagne?
-Not much, aside from a gigantic circular tub with disco ball–esque tiling.
-Midtown’s Royalton has it all, landing it in top spot—not surprising given its dreamy design and sultry lobby.
+Is there anything as romantic as some gently crackling tinder and a bedside bottle of champagne?
+Not much, aside from a gigantic circular tub surrounded by disco ball–esque tiling.
+Yep, Midtown’s Royalton has it all, landing it in the top spot...not surprising given its dreamy design and sultry lobby.

 There’s plenty to write home about at the Pierre, particularly the breathtaking rotunda, lavishly appointed rooms and sprawling views of the city from each and every floor.
-It’s among the most coveted addresses in the neighborhood, and for good reason: the hotel’s storied past and Old World elegance and romanticism are still apparent in its design and service.
+It’s among the most coveted addresses in the neighborhood, and for good reason: the hotel’s storied past, old world elegance and romanticism are still apparent in its design and service.

-Film noir aficionados, eat your heart out: The NoMad in all its beaux arts beauty is an architectural gem rife with dark glamor and mystery.
-The hotel’s aesthetic, inspired by designer Jacques Garcia’s childhood Parisian apartment, is the epitome of romantic, and with a world-class bar and restaurant led the team behind the Michelin three-starred Eleven Madison Park at your fingertips, there’s no better place for an extended date.
+Film noir aficionados, eat your heart out.
+The NoMad, in all its beaux-arts beauty, is an architectural gem rife with dark glamor and mystery.
+The hotel’s aesthetic, inspired by designer Jacques Garcia’s childhood Parisian apartment, is the epitome of romantic, and with a world-class bar and restaurant, led by the team behind the Michelin three-starred Eleven Madison Park at your fingertips, there’s no better place for an extended date.

 Get out of town (sort of) and experience Williamsburg’s awe-inspiring urban utopia, a breezy concrete behemoth complete with 15,000 square feet of landscaped elevated promenade, world-class dining and drinking by Andrew Carmellini and an unreal concierge team that can turn a standard stay into the ultimate romantic escape.